nahuelhds/react-native-hello-world/README.md

 * If app initialization hangs (loading forever) and it doesn't start remove node_modules and run `yarn`.
 * If attach debugger doesn't respond, just restart VSCode.
+* [resolve] xdl module not found => Use Expo XDE to launch the project, then debug as usual.